IDArnhem/whats-in-a-prototype/PITCHME.md

 ## Prototyping
-_all design is nothing but talk before the prototype exists_
+_all is talk until the prototype exists_
 ---
 ## What is a prototype?
 ---